joa-quim/GMTjl_doc/documentation/modules/grd2xyz.md

 Examples
 --------

-To edit individual values in the 2' by 2' remote AFR.nc file, dump the .nc to \myreflink{GMTdataset}.
+To edit individual values in the 2' by 2' remote AFR.nc file, dump the .nc to \myreflink{Dataset type}.
 That is, return data in a Julia variable, do

 ```julia